Kushal0189/FaceMasque/README.md

 # Detection-of-Person-With-or-Without-Mask

-This project mainly made for detecting a person and classify weather a person is weared the mask or not.
+This project is mainly made for detecting a person and classify weather a person is weared the mask or not.

 To use this project simply folloe folloeing steps.